WesleyPasfield/phoenixdemo/README.md

 ## Manual Steps

 - Set up OpenAI & Anthropic credentials in AWS Secrets
+- Configure AWS resources in docker container so it will execute
+- Update so actual inputs are passed to the run_evaluation function rather than the example ones in the existing script
 - _get_api_keys() might have some strangeness as I needed to make a slight change to the secretstring returned
 - I'm launching an S3 bucket that is referenced throughout - that could be hard coded if not able to use cloudformation in this capacity
 - This process uses 4 metrics - any additions or changes would require some manual updates, notably around the parsing of the output to ensure consistency of scores: